 However if you fly into Masai Mara and book game drives with the Lodge or Camp , then you may find some of these offer drives in 'open' sided 4x4 safari jeeps.
 These open side vehicles are not suitable for highway travel hence are restricted to ferrying tourists only in the reserve.

 These Safari jeeps are almost universally used by all hotels ( camps and lodges) in Masai Mara as they tend to perform best in all-weather and all-terrain situations.
 These vehicles commonly seat 6 to 7 passengers and have multiple game viewing roofs or are open -sided.
-Reliable, robust and larger while also being marginally more confortable than the only other option, the Tour Van / Minibus - see below.enquire now
+Reliable, robust and larger while also being marginally more confortable than the only other option, the Tour Van / Minibus - see below.

 These vehicles offer the best value and unsurprisingly, the vast majority of Safari tourists to Kenya still do Less cosly than 4x4 Landcruiser or Land Rover Jeeps, minibuses seat 6 people in comfort each with their own window seat, though some vehicles are configured to take upto 9 passengers.
 Though not usually 4x4, these safari vans are agile, reliable and are perfectly capable of handling almost all road Safari trips available in Kenya.
-Only a few select locations in Kenya necessitate using a 4x4 Safari Jeep either due to road conditions or due to local conservancy rules which allow entry only for 4x4 vehicles.enquire now
+Only a few select locations in Kenya necessitate using a 4x4 Safari Jeep either due to road conditions or due to local conservancy rules which allow entry only for 4x4 vehicles.

 Almost always only found stationed at Safari Camps or Lodges withing parks or reserves, these vehicles are popular as they allow an unhindered side view during game drives.
 Visitors to Masai Mara who absolutely require this type of vehicle are advised to bring this up with their Safari outfitter during the trip planning process and this would most likely result in the operator booking a ''Flying Safari package'' which simly means you take a short one hour flight from Nairobi to Masai Mara, where you will then be provided game drives in this type of vehicle, though you may want to note that there are certain lodges and camps which do NOT use these open sided vehicles and opt for the more common enclosed safari jeep with overhead game viewing roofs.
-Do check these details at time of booking.enquire now
+Do check these details at time of booking.

 Video footage of an exciting Safari gamedrive in Masai Mara National Reserve in Kenya.